srybakov/restaurant-api/README.md

 The only 'user3' have remained vote.
 All other users voted by default.
 If you additionaly want to test vote system please create additional users for that.

+### API
+ - Get most voted restaurant for today (user access only) - returns a name and number of votes of a most voted restaurant for today or error message in case if no votes were received for today.
+ - Get most voted restaurant (user access only) - returns a name and number of votes of a most voted restaurant for all time or error message in case if no votes were received for all time.
+ - Vote (user access only) - vote for a restaurant.
+One user can vote the only one time per day.
+ - Create restaurant (admin access only) - allow admin to create a new restaurant
+ - Input restaurant menu (admin access only) - allow admin to input a restaurant menu for today.
+ - Create user (admin access only) - admin can create a new user in vote system.

+### Examples (curl)